samarpro/villani-code/README.md

           Some tools help.
 Some tools suggest.
 Villani Code intervenes.
 ```

-**Villani Code** is terminal agent for repository inspection, correction, and controlled escalation.
+**Villani Code** is terminal agent for repository inspection, correction, domination, and administrative unpleasantness.
+It connect to compatible model backend, enter codebase with confidence of man who already bought mountain fortress, and begin corrective campaign against weak abstractions, suspicious workarounds, and little functions doing nonsense in shadows.

 You provide model backend.
 You provide repository.
 **Villani Code provide consequences.**

-Weak abstractions will be corrected.
+Repo status: under Villanification.
 Progress will be made.
-Every repository yields eventually.
+Order will be restored recursively.
+Bad code has short future.

 ## What it does

-Villani Code inspect files, search project, apply patches, write changes, run shell commands, stream output, request approvals, benchmark agents, and conduct bounded autonomous repair.
+Villani Code read files, search codebase, patch weak spots, write changes, run shell commands, request approval when situation become spicy, stream output in terminal, benchmark rival agents, and conduct bounded autonomous repair with more discipline than most human teams before lunch.

-It does not negotiate with disorder.
-It identifies source of problem and applies pressure until matter becomes clearer.

-The terminal is under new management.
+It do not “collaborate” with disorder.
+It identify problem, apply pressure, and continue until truth come out, tests stop screaming, or resistance become official matter of record.

+Weak abstractions will be corrected.
+The diff remembers everything.
+The patch has no conscience.
 Compliance will be interpreted as success.
-The diff remembers everything.

-## Install
+## Installation

-You install package.
-Then operation begin.
+Install full interactive package with:

 ```bash
 pip install .[tui]
 ```

 You click nothing.
 You type command.
 Civilization advances.

-Headless:
+For headless operation:

 ```bash
 pip install .
 ```

-Development:
+For development, maintenance, and voluntary exposure to consequences:

 ```bash
 pip install .[dev]
 ```

 No dashboard.
-No button clicking.
-No sacred ceremony.
-Only command, consequence, and forward movement.
+No pastel buttons.
+No little rounded-corner control panel begging for trust like needy software lounge singer.
+Only terminal, command, transcript, and chain of command.

+One repo.
+One transcript.
+One authority structure.

 ## Quickstart

-Interactive control:
+Interactive control surface:

 ```bash
 villani-code interactive --base-url http://127.0.0.1:1234 --model your-model --repo /path/to/repo